csexton/angular-rails-presentation/slides/01_welcome.md

-# Hello
+# Angular.js and Rails

-I am a slide
+I wish they would just get along